‘The Big Wedding’ (2013) Review

 Robert De Niro and Diane Keaton (whom I could watch in just about anything) play Don and Ellie, a divorced couple who are forced to pretend they’re still married when their adopted son Alejandro’s ultra-conservative, Catholic (Ben Barnes – who seems to have been sprayed with self-tanner to appear Hispanic) biological mother and sister arrive to attend his wedding to Missy (Amanda Seyfried).

-The problem is Don has lived with Ellie’s (ex) best friend, Bebe (Susan Sarandon), for the past eight years.
+The problem is that Don has lived with Ellie’s (ex) best friend, Bebe (Susan Sarandon), for the past eight years.
 The movie also touches upon Alejandro’s adopted siblings, Topher Grace and Katherine Heigl.

 Grace plays Jared, a 29-year-old doctor and a virgin who is suddenly eager to lose it to Al’s biological sister Nuria.
 Heigl is Lyla, a woman suffering from infertility and separation from her husband.
 She also holds some immense hostility toward Don for cheating on her mother with Bebe.